 Fish are not only found in the Elbe, but also in the Hagenbeck tropical aquarium.
 Here you can immerse yourself in a colorful, dazzling underwater world that has plenty to offer for young and old.
 On 8,000 m² you can observe over 350 different species, such as sharks in the large shark atoll, vicious crocodiles or poisonous snakes.

-41. Go Skiing or Snowboarding
+41. Skiing or Snowboarding

 Hamburg is not necessarily known for its snow-covered mountains with ski slopes.
 However, there are plenty of opportunities for fun on the slopes in the northern coastal region: